Helmholtz-UFZ/saqc/docs/ConfigurationFiles.md

 also the more elaborated functions available (e.g. aggregation or interpolation functions) are very likely to be used on all or at least several variables of the processed dataset.
-As it becomes quite cumbersome to list all these variables seperately, only to than call the same functions with the same parameters over and over again, SaQC supports wildcards and regular expressions within the `varname` column.
+As it becomes quite cumbersome to list all these variables seperately, only to call the same functions with the same parameters over and over again, SaQC supports wildcards and regular expressions within the `varname` column.